-Our expert, Aimee, gives this advice about choosing toys.
+Our baby and child expert, Dr. Aimee Ketchum, gives this advice about choosing toys.
 "It is important to make sure they are age-appropriate.
 Avoid choking hazards, toys that are too complex for younger children, and toys that are too simple for older children."

 Some STEM toys can be enjoyed for years, as they have a wide range of applications both simple and complex.

 For example, a child might use LEGO bricks to build a simple house or car at age five.
 That same child might use that same set of LEGOs to build the Tower of London or the Millennium Falcon at age 12.

 Not all STEM toys have the longevity that LEGOs do, and that’s okay.
 But if you’re interested in a toy that will appeal to multiple age ranges, consider a timeless STEM toy like LEGOs.